 How Many Carbs Are in 3 Fried Chicken Strips?

 There are 32g of total carbs and 31 net carbs in 3 fried chicken strips.

 How Many Grams Is 3 Chicken Strips?

 Calories in a Chicken Strip: Final Thoughts

-Seeing as chicken strips are rich in carbs and total fat, you should go for a smaller serving size of chicken strips so you don’t overdo the glycemic load.
+Since chicken strips are rich in carbs and total fat, you should use a smaller serving size to keep the glycemic load manageable.

-If you’re looking for high-quality chicken, make sure to try chicken from ButcherBox, a meat delivery service that specializes in premium grass-fed and grass-finished meat without any added hormones and antibiotics.
+If you’re looking for high-quality chicken, try chicken from ButcherBox, a meat delivery service specializing in premium organic meat without added hormones and antibiotics.